[responsive_menu_pro]

 Reverse Charge & “Call Off Stock” in Germany

-• Numerous European Union member states have simplified their call-off stock requirements.
-However, Germany did not, and international suppliers were required to register for VAT when storing call-off stock in Germany.
+• Many EU countries have streamlined their call-off stock procedures, but Germany initially maintained its requirements, obliging international suppliers to register for VAT when holding call-off stock in the country.

 Everything you need to know about VAT Registration, Returns, Tax Representation (if applicable), and your legal duties in Germany is conveniently located right here!